Enchantingly historic Ochsenfurt

 Walk down Kellereistraße for a short distance and then turn right into Pfarrgasse.
 Here you take the direct route to St Michael's Chapel and the church square of St Andrew's Church.

 The parish church of St Andrew, situated on a slight hill, towers above all other buildings in the old town with its 6-storey tower.
 Bishop Manegold of Würzburg consecrated a church in Ochsenfurt to St Andrew the Apostle as early as 1288.
 The late Romanesque church tower, whose oldest bell bears the date 1296, was built around the same time.
 The choir and nave were built at the end of the 14th century, the late Gothic side chapels at the end of the 15th century.
 In 1736, the baroque St Nepomuk Chapel was added to the southern chancel wall, which today serves as a sacristy.
 The church itself is a three-aisled hall with a high nave.
 The nave and choir are spanned by a ribbed vault.
 Today, the interior of the church is painted in two colours, the result of a restoration in 1987.
-The choir in the east is dominated by the high altar, a magnificent Renaissance work from 1612 created by the Windsheim sculptor Georg Brenck the Elder.
+The choir in the east is dominated by the high altar, a magnificent Renaissance work from 1612, which was created by the Windsheim sculptor Georg Brenck the Elder.
 The main section depicts the crucifixion of Christ as a scene.
 The upper storey shows the crucifixion of the church's patron saint, St Andrew, and the pediment of the altar depicts the coronation of Mary.
 The sacrament house from 1498 on the left-hand side of the nave by the choir is particularly noteworthy, as is a statue of St Nicholas made of lime wood in the southern side chapel, which is attributed to the Würzburg master Tilman Riemenschneider.

 St Michael's Chapel in the immediate vicinity of the parish church was originally a cemetery chapel.
 It is dedicated to the archangel Michael, who guarded the tree of life and drove Adam and Eve out of paradise with his sword.
 As was customary in the Middle Ages, the building has two storeys because the bones of the dead were kept in the basement.